transpara/github-label-sync/README.md

   color: "ff0000"
   aliases: []
   description: optional description
+  delete: false
 ```

 - The `name` property refers to the label name.
 - The `color` property should be a hex code, with or without the leading `#`.
+- The `delete` property is optional.
+When set to true, matches for this label will _always_ be deleted.
+This can be used in conjunction with [allowAddedLabels](#allowaddedlabels) to flag specific labels for deletion while leaving non-specified labels intact.

 The `aliases` property is optional.
 When GitHub Label Sync is determining whether to update or delete/create a label it will use the aliases property to prevent used labels from being deleted.